+If the tenant’s income is high enough and you feel confident moving forward, it’s time to dig deeper.
 There are many different sources you can use to run a background or credit check on a tenant, but I recommend using SmartMove.
-SmartMove is offered as a service through TransUnion and is great because all you need is your tenants email address.
+SmartMove is offered as a service through TransUnion (to learn more about TransUnion, click here) and is great because all you need is your tenants email address.
 SmartMove will email your prospective tenant and that individual will enter their information online; you’ll receive the results of the background check in hours and can make your decision.

 - Prior felonies